 You can’t exactly tell from the photo, but it’s like tuna tartare formed into a patty and then lightly seared on each side (so it’s still rare in the middle).
 I crusted mine with panko and sesame seeds, which is really the only alteration I made to the recipe.

-Also in the mix is fresh ginger, soy sauce, shallots and sesame oil, cilantro and mint.
+Also in the mix is fresh ginger, soy sauce, shallots, sesame oil, cilantro, and mint.
 I love a good yogurt sauce, this one is mixed with grated cucumber, yuzu (or you could use lime juice), and black mustard seeds.

 The night after I made these, I also figured out a tasty chickpea version using similar ingredients… I’ll post that one very soon, so just hang tight vegetarians.